Corasinth/SudokuBoard/README.md

 ## Description

 SudokuBoard is a (Windows only) AutoHotKey script designed for improving the computer sudoku experiance.
 It allows you to quickly and comfortably navigate the sudoku board, enter numbers, and delete them.
 What makes SudokuBoard truly useful is its ability to let you navigate to any cell with two key presses.
+With access to a Numpad, you can even comfortably solve sudoku puzzles one-handed.

 Here's how it works:
 The script creates three layers you can easily swap between, `Entry`, `Navigation`, and `Set-Coordinates`.
 Each layer allows you to use the WASD/arrow keys to navigate the sudoku grid as you might expect, including wrapping around when reaching the start or end of a row or column.
 Additionally, each layer has additional features.

-In the `Entry` layer you can use the numpad or the 3x3 UIO/JKL/MCommaPeriod block of keys to enter numbers into the puzzle, granting a numpad-like functionality to those who don't have a full sized keyboard.
+In the `Entry` layer you can use the Numpad or the 3x3 UIO/JKL/MCommaPeriod block of keys to enter numbers into the puzzle, granting a Numpad-like functionality to those who don't have a full sized keyboard.

-The `Navigation` layer lets you identify a specific spell to auto-navigate to with the numpad or that 3x3 block.
+The `Navigation` layer lets you identify a specific cell to auto-navigate to with the Numpad or that 3x3 block.
 The first key press will send you to one of the larger 9 'boxes' while the second sends you to a cell within that box.
 The keys match up to the region you want to navigate to.
-For example, pressing the top-left key of the numpad or 3x3 block will send you to the top-left box, and then pressing the bottom-right key will send you to the bottom-right cell of that box.
+For example, pressing the top-left key of the Numpad or 3x3 block will send you to the top-left box, and then pressing the bottom-right key will send you to the bottom-right cell of that box.

 This allows almost instant navigation across the grid without ever moving your hands off the keyboard.